Steiner-254/aws-reStart/Exam-Prep/Day4.md

   Instance Store is temporary storage directly attached to an EC2 instance and does not provide durability for long-term backup storage.
 It's not suitable for retaining database backups.

+Which AWS services are defined as global instead of regional?
+(Choose two.)
+(1 Point)

+Please select 2 options.

+A. Amazon Route 53

+B. Amazon EC2

+C. Amazon S3

+D. Amazon CloudFront

+E. Amazon DynamoDB

+### **Correct Answers: A. Amazon Route 53 and D. Amazon CloudFront**

+- **A. Amazon Route 53:**
+  **Amazon Route 53** is a global service used for domain name system (DNS) management.
+It provides global DNS resolution, allowing you to route traffic based on latency, geo-location, or other routing policies across multiple AWS regions.

+- **D. Amazon CloudFront:**
+  **Amazon CloudFront** is a global content delivery network (CDN) service that caches content at edge locations worldwide to reduce latency and improve performance for users across the globe.

+### **Non-Answers:**
+- **B. Amazon EC2:**
+  **Amazon EC2** is a regional service, meaning instances are launched within specific AWS regions.

+- **C. Amazon S3:**
+  **Amazon S3** is a regional service, although it allows for global access.
+Data is stored in specific regions, and it is important to choose the correct region when creating S3 buckets.

+- **E. Amazon DynamoDB:**
+  **Amazon DynamoDB** is a regional NoSQL database service, though it offers global tables for multi-region replication.
+The service itself is still considered regional.

+Which service provides a hybrid storage service that enables on-premises applications to seamlessly use cloud storage?
+(1 Point)

+A. Amazon Glacier

+B. AWS Snowball

+C. AWS Storage Gateway

+D. Amazon Elastic Block Storage (Amazon EBS)

+### **Correct Answer: C. AWS Storage Gateway**
+**AWS Storage Gateway** is a hybrid cloud storage service that enables on-premises applications to seamlessly use cloud storage.
+It allows for the integration of on-premises data with AWS cloud storage services like Amazon S3, Amazon EBS, and Amazon Glacier, enabling organizations to extend their storage infrastructure to the cloud.

+### **Non-Answers:**
+- **A. Amazon Glacier:**
+  **Amazon Glacier** is a low-cost archival storage service designed for long-term data storage, not for hybrid cloud storage or integrating on-premises applications with the cloud.

+- **B. AWS Snowball:**
+  **AWS Snowball** is a physical data transfer device used for large-scale data migrations to AWS, but it is not a hybrid storage service for continuous integration of on-premises applications with cloud storage.

+- **D. Amazon Elastic Block Storage (Amazon EBS):**
+  **Amazon EBS** provides block-level storage for EC2 instances but does not offer hybrid storage capabilities between on-premises and cloud environments.